McStasMcXtrace/iFit-Web/README.md

 #CREATE LIVE DVD ISO

 you can try the following tools, once the web server is running.
-Thi way you can disseminate.
+This way you can disseminate.
+But the easiest is to set-up your own system as above.

 ** https://sourceforge.net/projects/pinguy-os/files/ISO_Builder/